 Consensus Pick

-Consensus pick refers to how the betting public as a group have placed their bets on a game.
-Some bettors use a strategy that suggests betting against the consensus pick because the majority of people are usually wrong.
+Consensus pick refers to how the betting public as a group has placed their bets on a game.
+Some bettors use a strategy that suggests betting against the consensus pick because most people are usually wrong.

 Cooler